nodexeus/blockvisor/node_image_builder_guide.md

 it is recommended to use the bv image clone feature if the new blockchain requires similar configurations as an existing one whose image is readily available.

-Across this guide, we will refer to the physical machines as HOSTS that will run our different blockchain Firecracker MicroVM which we call NODES.
+Across this guide, we will refer to the physical machines as HOSTS that will run our different blockchain Apptainer containers which we call NODES.

 ### Before you start
 It is recommended to familiarize with rest of documentation, to get a feel of the concepts, and where the important files are on the hosts and nodes: